 Beyond managing my environment, I still felt a need to communicate deeply with someone.
 But my inherent shyness was still a block.
 One day I wrote a letter to one of my uncles living in another town of Kashmir, a communication that could have been better conducted on a phone.
 But as phones had yet not come to Kashmir for non-governmental use, I had no choice but to write a letter.
 A few weeks latter when my uncle visited me, he gushed on my writing abilities.
 I did not know whether to take it as my inherent talent or a one-time success.
 But another letter to a cousin created a similar response.
 So, I thought I may have a talent for writing.
 A little later I wrote a three-page short story, A Night to Remember, my first writing, and sent it to my father.
 He thought it was well written, though lacked a plot.
 By now I realized I had some writing skills.

-Many people have come to me throughout my life to learn how to write, especially the young people, as writing is the most intense and uplifting self-involvement for them, after, perhaps, the worship of God.
+Many people have come to me throughout my life to learn how to write, especially the young people, as writing is among the most intense and uplifting self-involvement for them, after, perhaps, their self-love.
 Most of them had been attracted to my writing because of my style.
 Understanding their passion well, the first thing I would tell them was that they should forget the style in writing, instead they should concentrate on the substance of writing first.
 Style would evolve later.

 So, writing for me is the exploration and shaping of my consciousness.